 The role of Senior Management is to manage the Company in accordance with the direction and delegations of the Board and the responsibility of the Board is to oversee the activities of Management in carrying out these delegated duties.
-The Board approves all delegations of authority to Board Committees and Management.
+The Board approves all delegations of authority to Management.
+An updated delegations of authority document was adopted on 28 July 2017.